Team-1280/jankboard-2/README.md

 ## Licensing

-This project is released as free software under the [GNU General Public License](./LICENSE).
+This project is released as free software under the terms of the [GNU General Public License](./LICENSE).
 What that entails for a developer seeking to use portions of this codebase, or even the entirety of the codebase, for their own purposes, is the following: